 Now’s the time of year you’ll find Monarch butterfly eggs on your milkweed.
 Just turn over the leaves, look on the underside and you’ll see them.
 Your helping hand could give those eggs a higher chance–from 10% to 90%–of completing their life cycle and becoming a butterfly.
 Mother Nature can be brutal.
-The tiny eggs represent a protein pop for beetles, ants, and wasps and serve as the equivalent of a highly nutritious smoothie.
+Threats lurk everywhere for the tiny eggs, which serve as a protein pop for beetles, ants, and wasps–equivalent of a highly nutritious smoothie.

 Once the eggs hatch and start munching on milkweed leaves, the holes and “chew marks” they leave in their wake signal to predators that a tasty morsel is near.
 While birds generally don’t find Monarchs tasty, they don’t know that until they have their first bite.